 If you decide to take on different projects, just note that you may be required to live close by to the project location, meaning you may be based in separate accommodation.

 Start your selection process together by browsing our volunteering destinations and discover which projects are available in each country.

+The living arrangements differ between all IVHQ programs, and this can make accommodation an important factor in narrowing down service opportunities for married couples.
 Are you both happy to sleep in mixed dormitory-style volunteer houses?
-Or are you more interested in a room within a home-stay with a local family, or even the guarantee of a private room together?
+Or are you more interested being accommodated in a room at a home-stay with a local family, or do you want a private room together?

 Most couples like the experience of being hosted in a local homestay, with many host families being able to accommodate a couple in a private room.
-When applying to volunteer with IVHQ, ensure you make a note of your preferred sleeping arrangements.
+When applying to volunteer with IVHQ, ensure you make a note of your preferred living arrangements.